jannis-baum/bachelor-thesis/thesis/chapters/3-annotation-server.md

 transformed JSON format with the help of a Python script.
 The JSON format makes it easier for the TypeScript-based web application to process the data.
-Once the drug repository is initialized, the Annotation Server provides GET endpoints to retrieve information for one or multiple drugs along with functionality to apply specified filters.
+Once the drug repository is initialized, the Annotation Server provides GET endpoints to retrieve information for one or multiple drugs along with the option of applying filters.

 The `phenotypes` module maintains all the phenotypes \gls{cpic} offers guidelines for in its phenotype repository.
-These phenotypes are defined by a *gene symbol* such as `CYP2D6` and the effect variants with this phenotype have on the gene, i.e. a *gene result* such as `Normal metabolizer`.
+These phenotypes are defined by a gene symbol such as `CYP2D6` and the effect variants with this phenotype have on the gene, i.e. a gene result such as `Normal metabolizer`.
 Aside from these identifying properties, some additional data \gls{cpic} provides about phenotypes is also stored.
 The `phenotypes` module exposes no dedicated endpoints as it is only used in relation to the `guidelines` module.
 The initial